 Making the most out of your experience from acceptance to post-comp.

 Congratulations!!
-You’ve been accepted to compete in a pole fitness championship….now how do you prepare yourself for a stage performance?!
+You’ve been accepted to compete in an aerial arts and pole fitness championship….now how do you prepare yourself for a stage performance?!

 Competing can be exciting (and intimidating!!), and if you have a game plan to train your way to success, you can ensure that you will have an enjoyable experience.
 Throughout my years of competing as a national junior olympic gymnast and as a professional pole artist – turned competition organizer, I have learned along the way some helpful training tips that earned me a Pro card and titles at national championships.

 Knowing what the competition requirements/restrictions/style is, and what the judges are looking for can give you an edge in your scoring.
 Simple mistakes on stage can be costly, and easily avoided (example: violating a restriction like keeping 3 points of contact at all times, explicit music, costume malfunction, etc.) so be sure that you understand clearly what you are being scored on, and ask questions if you don’t!

 If the scoring leans more towards the artistic and dance side, be sure to incorporate more choreography and artistry elements.
 If the scoring leans more towards the technical or trick side, it is important to include a range of tricks, combos and movement with flawless form.
 If the competition scores these elements equally, the challenge then is to create the perfect blend of artistry and athleticism that shows off your strengths while earning the highest scores from the judges.

 Decide how often you will need to train and rehearse in preparing for the pole competition.
 What do you need to do different than regular training?